angular-google-chart/angular-google-chart/README.md

 ### A note on branches

-Development branch is `gh-pages`.
+Development branch is `development`.

 Release branch is `master` (idealy), and was created just because Bower needed it.

+There is documentation on the `gh-pages` branch which hosts the project's documentation website.

-Please send your pull requests to `gh-pages`.
+Please send your pull requests to `development`.

 ### Building with Grunt